Prioritizing Caseworker Safety: Interview With an Expert

 Penelope: I was with DFPS’ Operations Special Projects in 2009 when DFPS was required to navigate a highly controversial case in West Texas involving the removal of hundreds of children.

-It was all over the news and our managers and workers began to receive death threats; several staff members’ homes were vandalized, and other staff were being followed.
+It was all over the news and our managers and workers began to receive death threats; several staff members’ homes were vandalized, and other staff members were being followed.
 I was asked to assist the Texas Rangers in coordinating a response.
 In our line of work, staff can’t just refuse to go into the field because of potential danger—they must still work the case.